Elevation: 7,222 ft

-This route is a ridge traverse from Wooden Shoe Butte and, consequently, begins on FSR-617 at the base of the Southwest Face of Wooden Shoe Butte.
+This route is a ridge traverse from Wooden Shoe Butte and, consequently, begins on FSR-617 at the base of the southwest face of Wooden Shoe.
 Please consult the Steer Basin Route for Wooden Shoe Butte for details on the climb to FSR-617 from Steer Basin.

-From the base of the Southwest Ridge of Wooden Shoe Butte, follow rugged FSR-617 southward up the North Shoulder of Grand View Peak until it crosses a gulch and reaches an unmarked road junction at a sharp L/W turn in the road.
+From the base of the southwest ridge of Wooden Shoe Butte, follow rugged FSR-617 southward up the north shoulder of Grand View Peak until it crosses a gulch and reaches an unmarked road junction at a sharp left/west turn in the road.
 There is an old campsite here.
-The old spur road goes R/N here but it’s pretty much gone at this point (the USGS map still shows it in existence).
+The old spur road goes right/north here but it’s pretty much gone at this point.
+The USGS map still shows it in existence.

-When hiking southward up FSR-617 from Wooden Shoe Butte, get a good look at the East Face of Grand View Peak.
+When hiking south up FSR-617 from Wooden Shoe Butte, get a good look at the east face of Grand View Peak.
 The peak has a tall cairn on top, which is visible from quite a distance.
 That visual will help you in bushwhacking through terrain that is oftentimes thick and offers minimal, if any, views when you leave the road.

-After bashing your way through that mess, you emerge at the base of the summit cliff band.
+After bashing your way through that mess, emerge at the base of the summit cliff band.
 Find an easy chute up onto the summit plateau.
 If your aim/line is good, you’ll pop out very close to the 6-foot tall summit cairn.
-The USGS BM is in a ground boulder about 20 feet to the SW.
-The true summit high point is about 50 feet SW of the tall cairn.
+The USGS benchmark is in a ground boulder about 20 feet to the southwest.
+The true summit high point is about 50 feet southwest of the tall cairn.
 There is no road to the top of this peak.
-No matter how you approach it, you must bash through some wicked trees/bushes/brush to stand on the easy terrain of the summit plateau (short scrub + ground talus).
+No matter how you approach it, you must bash through some wicked trees/bushes/brush to stand on the easy terrain of the summit plateau (short scrub and ground talus).

-If you climb Grand View Peak via FSR-617/FSR-618 (+ a short, punishing scramble up through the thick forest guarding the summit block), you can also climb Wooden Shoe Butte by returning to FSR-617 and following it to the base of the Southwest Face of Wooden Shoe Peak.
-The Grand View—Wooden Shoe traverse covers about 2 miles and is mostly a road hike.
+If you climb Grand View Peak via FSR-617/FSR-618 (plus a short, punishing scramble up through the thick forest guarding the summit block), you can also climb Wooden Shoe Butte by returning to FSR-617 and following it to the base of the southwest face of Wooden Shoe Peak.
+The Grand View—Wooden Shoe traverse covers about two miles and is mostly a road hike.